-Depreciation expense for the three months ended September 30, 2022 was \$10.1 million, compared to \$8.6 million for the same period in 2021, an increase of \$1.5 million.
-The increase resulted primarily from depreciation expense incurred on the facilities that we acquired after September 30, 2021, as well as from the recognition of a full three months of depreciation expense in 2022 from acquisitions that were completed during the three months ended September 30, 2021.
+Depreciation expense for the three months ended September 30, 2023 and 2022 was \$10.1 million.
+The recognition of a full three months of depreciation expense in the three months ended September 30, 2023 from acquisitions that were completed during the three months ended September 30, 2022 was offset by the impact of property dispositions.